The Role of Gaba and its Benefits for Overall Health

-What is GABA used for?
+What is GABA Used for?

-- Parkinson’s disease
+● Parkinson’s disease

-- Panic attacks and disorders
+● Panic attacks and disorders

-- Depression, and
+● Depression, and

 Benefits of GABA

-In certain cases, it is also shown to be helpful in preventing seizures.
+In certain cases, it has also been shown to be helpful in preventing seizures.
 Due to all of these amazing effects that GABA has on the body, it has become one of the most widely sold and consumed supplements in recent years.

-GABA, thus, plays an important role in our body.
+GABA, thus, plays an important role in our bodies.
 It helps regulate stress, anxiety, insomnia, and blood pressure for us and thereby keeps us healthy and fit.
 Having said that, we advise you to consult with a doctor or medical practitioner before you add any GABA supplements to your diet - especially if you suffer from any chronic conditions or are pregnant or breastfeeding.